About the SELF Program

 In 1989, the Selfs established the Madison and Lila Self Grduate Fellowship to support exceptional Ph.D. students in business, economics, engineering, mathematics, and the biological, biomedical, pharmaceutical, bioinformatics, and physical sciences.
 This program served as a model for the Self Engineering Leadership Fellows Program, which was established in 2007.

 Mr. Self passed away in January 2013.
 His obituary can be read to learn more about his personal and professional successes.
-Mrs. Self passed away in November 2013, and her obituary can be found here.
+Mrs. Self passed away in November 2013, here is her obituary.
 Their final estate gift of $58 million was announced in December 2014.
-This brought their total lifetime giving to KU to $106 million, which makes them the most generous private donors to date in the history fo the university.
+This brought their total lifetime giving to KU to $106 million, which makes them the most generous private donors to date in the history of the university.
 In recognition of their contributions to the University, a residence hall was named after the Selfs in 2015.
 This residence hall also houses the Engineering Learning Community.
 Fellows who wish to live near other engineers may elect to live in the ELC and Self Hall, but are not required to do so.